blankaex/blog/_posts/2020-06-25-nigerian-prince.md

 **Goal:** To plant money into Kenji's bank account.

 This stage is easy.
 Depositing money into a stranger's bank account is a trivial matter.
 BSBs and account numbers aren't private information.
 They're _intended_ to be shared, so that people can send you money.
-Chances are this was leaked in one (or several) of myriad conversations where it may have come across.
+Chances are this was leaked in one (or several) of myriad conversations where it may have come up.
 Worst case, you can just guess some numbers and eventually send money to _someone_.
 In this instance, the money just happened to go to Kenji.

 {% capture images %}
     {{ site.url }}/assets/res/2020-06-25-nigerian-prince/deposit.jpg
 {% endcapture %}
 {% include gallery images=images %}

-The next part is where it gets tricky.
+The next part is where it gets a bit trickier.

 ## 2. Getting in Touch